Jordan Kovacs: Coaching career

+Michigan

 In 2017, Kovacs joined the Michigan Wolverines staff in a role assisting the team's defensive and special teams coaches.

+Cincinnati Bengals

 On February 28, 2019, he joined the Cincinnati Bengals staff as the defensive quality control assistant.
 He assumed Al Golden's linebackers coaching duties for the team's week 10 game in 2020 against the Pittsburgh Steelers due to Golden missing the game for COVID-19 pandemic protocols.
 In week 11 of the 2020 season against the Washington Football Team, he assumed safeties coach duties after Robert Livingston missed the game for COVID-19 protocols.

+On February 8, 2024, he was promoted to secondary/safeties coach.

 Personal life

 His father Louis, who was a walk-on for Michigan coach Bo Schembechler, lettered for the 1982 Michigan Wolverines football team.
 He subsequently served two seasons as a graduate assistant for Schembechler.
 Lou is married to Susan Kovacs.
 Jordan wears #32, the reverse of his father's #23.
 Kovacs has three siblings, Aaron, Kayla, and Morgan.
 His older brother Aaron played his freshman season for the 2007 Toledo Rockets.
 His family regularly brought him to watch Michigan home games when he was growing up.
 The family regularly sat in Section 27 of Michigan Stadium, on the north side of the press box.
-Today the family sits underneath the scoreboard, since they have a son on the team. [outdated reference?
-Son, Jordan, is no longer on the team] The first Michigan game Kovacs watched was Lloyd Carr's first game as coach of Michigan Wolverines football for the 1995 Wolverines, which was a memorable 18-point comeback against Virginia.
+During Jordan's playing career at Michigan, the family sat underneath the scoreboard.
+The first Michigan game Kovacs watched was Lloyd Carr's first game as coach of Michigan Wolverines football for the 1995 Wolverines, which was a memorable 18-point comeback against Virginia.